 Nationwide Insurance was founded in 1925, and was originally established to help farmers get more affordable car insurance.
-As of 2020, it is the eighth largest car insurance provider, with 2% of the total market share.
-Nationwide underwrites its own policies, and sells a wide variety of insurance products, including auto, home, renters, life, pet and business insurance.
+As of 2022, it is the 10th largest car insurance provider, with 2.4% of the total market share.
+Nationwide underwrites its own policies and sells a wide variety of insurance products, including auto, home, renters, life, pet and business insurance.

-Progressive Insurance is another popular car insurance provider, with 13% of the total market share, making it the third largest company in the United States.
-Progressive was founded in 1937 and currently has a customer base of more than 18 million.
+Progressive Insurance is another popular car insurance provider, with almost 6% of the total market share, making it the third largest company in the United States.
+Progressive was founded in 1937 and currently has $47.7 billion in direct premiums written.
 Like Nationwide, Progressive has extensive personal and business insurance product offerings.

 Nationwide vs Progressive: car insurance rates comparison

 Nationwide and Progressive are comparable in terms of their third-party reviews and their average annual premiums.
-Progressive’s rates are slightly more expensive, and it also has a lower overall customer satisfaction score than Nationwide.
-The table below includes a side-by-side comparison of Nationwide vs. Progressive’s average prices and third-party ratings:
+Progressive’s average full coverage rate is slightly higher than Nationwide’s, but its average premium is lower for minimum coverage, according to our analysis of average rate data from Quadrant Information Services.
+Progressive has a lower overall customer satisfaction score than Nationwide, according to J.D.
+Power.
+The table below includes a side-by-side comparison of Nationwide vs. Progressive’s average prices and third-party ratings.

 |Car insurance company||Bankrate Score||AM Best||J.D.
 Power||Average annual premium for minimum coverage||Average annual premium for full coverage|